toidiu/toidiu.github.io/content/blog/2024_08_22_rust_primitives.md

 > If a type contains a PhantomPinned, it will not implement Unpin by default.

 This type can be used when you need to ensure that a type should not be moved.
-You might need this if you are implementing some unsafe self referential code and should throughly understand pin.
+You might need this if you are implementing some unsafe self referential code and should thoroughly understand pin.